God

 How many times does Eliphaz say God will deliver you before guaranteeing no harm in the final one?

-| Five times, with no harm in the sixth | Six times, with no harm in the seventh | Three times, with no harm in the fourth | Seven times, with no harm in the eighth |
+| Three times, with no harm in the fourth | Five times, with no harm in the sixth | Seven times, with no harm in the eighth | Six times, with no harm in the seventh |

 Eliphaz describes the teeth of whom being broken?

-| The young lions | The foolish men | The false prophets | The wicked kings |
+| The foolish men | The wicked kings | The false prophets | The young lions |

 Eliphaz expresses doubt that God places full trust in whom?

-| His prophets | His chosen people | His kings | His servants |
+| His chosen people | His prophets | His kings | His servants |

 Job compares his friends' help to what unreliable natural phenomenon?

-| A fleeting breeze | A crumbling mountain | A dry stream | A setting sun |
+| A dry stream | A fleeting breeze | A crumbling mountain | A setting sun |

 What did the Lord in his anger tell Eliphaz to take to Job as a burnt offering?